 My favorite memory is our clinical year summative week, despite it being mildly nerve wracking at the time.
 It encompassed a 300-question mock boards exam (the end of curriculum exam), a final summative Obstructive Structured Clinical Exam (OSCE) and a poster presentation of our master's projects, all within a three-day period.
 If you’re wondering, “how were these examinations and presentations your favorite JWU memory?,” it is because I was the proudest of myself at that time and saw the puzzle pieces coming together, knowing that all of my hard work, blood, sweat and tears were paying off.
 I remember seeing my patients during the final summative OSCE and feeling like a real practitioner and felt confident about what I was doing.
 It made me excited to enter the real world, start practicing and see my own real-life patients.

 If you’re considering becoming a Wildcat for PA school, go for it.
 I had the most amazing experience, and I wouldn’t change it for the world.
-Not only did I move away from home and my family for the for the first time, but I also entered a demanding program and became the PA I always dreamed of, with supportive classmates, faculty and new friends by my side.
+Not only did I move away from home and my family for the first time, but I also entered a demanding program and became the PA I always dreamed of, with supportive classmates, faculty and new friends by my side.

 I chose to attend JWU because I was inspired by the Graphic Design program.
 No other university I toured had facilities as sophisticated as JWU’s.
 After meeting the professors, I knew I wanted to learn from them.
 I felt like a part of a community from the first time I toured the school during my junior year of high school, and I knew it was the place for me.